qtile/qtile/docs/manual/howto/widget.rst

     must make sure, where necessary, calls to dbus are made via coroutines.

-    There is a ``_config_async`` coroutine in the base widget class which can be overriden to provide an entry point for asyncio calls in your widget.
+    There is a ``_config_async`` coroutine in the base widget class which can be overridden to provide an entry point for asyncio calls in your widget.

 For example, the Mpris2 widget uses the following code: